 Data lifecycle management (DLM) is often used interchangeably with information lifecycle management (ILM).
 However, products that support DLM manage general attributes of files (i.e. type, size and age), whereas ILM goes beyond these general attributes to search for various types of stored files (i.e. specific piece of data, such as a customer number).

-The distinction between ILM and DLM is important as EU General Data Protection Regulation: Right to be Forgotten comes into effect in May 2018, and customers are able to request their information to be erased upon request with proof.
-More companies will need to understand the technology that supports ILM to be in compliance with this regulation.
+The distinction between ILM and DLM is important.
+EU General Data Protection Regulation: Right to be Forgotten, in effect since May 2018, gave customers the right to request their information be erased and to receive proof of erasure.

 Information lifecycle management (ILM) is a comprehensive approach to managing the flow of an information system’s data and associated metadata from creation and initial storage to the time when it becomes obsolete and is destroyed.